 Her Story: After a 2004 trip to Glastonbury which led directly to a degree in Music Management & Live Production, Sophia started her career at WME Entertainment at the age of 21, the youngest member of the team in 2008.
 After meeting Steve Braines in 2012, they decided to create a company together ‘The Weird & the Wonderful’ of which she is co-CEO and manages an eclectic roster of artists.
 TW&TW launched an event series called He.She.They in 2018 – The international non-prejudicial, inclusive and diverse events collective.
 It made a name for itself celebrating the experimental, inclusive and marginalised DNA of the electronic underground.
 Its core message is the resurgence of a space where people of any race gender, colour, creed and sexuality can come together.

 Name: Edilia Gänz

-Her Story: After completing her MSc in Marketing and Creativity at ESCP Europe, Edilia Gänz is now the director of her own company Fedora – which acts as a fundraiser for all of the main opera houses around Europe.
+Her Story: After completing her MSc in Marketing and Creativity at ESCP Europe, Edilia Gänz is now the director of the non-profit organisation Fedora – which acts as a fundraiser for all of the main opera houses around Europe.
 In times of diminishing public funding, the platform supports innovation in opera and ballet, alongside nurturing European innovation and creativity, Fedora also aims to improve the visibility of the shows and make them accessible to everyone.
 Edilia promotes involvement and interaction with younger audiences through an online voting and donating system.
-So far her company has been a success, after receiving a huge EU grant, it’s now helping to fund shows in 13 countries and in world-famous locations like Sadler’s Wells.
+So far the organisation has been a success, after receiving a huge EU grant, it’s now helping to fund shows in 13 countries and in world-famous locations like Sadler’s Wells.